UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_06.md

 </iframe>

-Notes: One potential concern with heatmaps is that they rely solely on color to communicate the value of interest.
+Notes: One potential concern with heatmaps is that they rely solely on colour to communicate the value of interest.

-We cannot perceive small variations in color as accurately as we can for other visual channels, such as position of size.
+We cannot perceive small variations in colour as accurately as we can for other visual channels, such as the position or size.

-Color can also be problematic for people with color vision deficiencies, which is almost 10% of the population, which we will talk more about in a later module.
+Colour can also be problematic for people with colour vision deficiencies, which is almost 10% of the population, which we will talk more about in a later module.

-To ameliorate these issues, we can use the same marks as when creating scatter plots, such as `mark_circle` or `mark_square`, which allows us to change the size of each mark in addition to its color.
+To ameliorate these issues, we can use the same marks as when creating scatter plots, such as `mark_circle` or `mark_square`, which allows us to change the size of each mark in addition to its colour.

 This visualization is highly effective in answering both of the questions we posed initially, and if we wanted to, we could now facet by